Skip to content

 2. Examine the packaging

-Another way to ensure that supplements are legitimate is to examine the Supplement Facts label and packaging.
+Another way to ensure that supplements are legitimate and safe is to examine the Supplement Facts label and packaging.
 Look for mistakes, misspelled words, or unfamiliar fonts on the label—this could indicate the supplement is fake.

 doctor showing patients how to read a supplement label